jplhomer/taghound-media-tagger/readme.txt

 - Automatically tag images in your media gallery with predicted contents
 - Search for the contents of images using the Media Gallery search input
 - Filter your media gallery by a specific tag
+- Tag existing images in your media library with the click of a button

 = Coming Soon =

 We're always looking to improve Taghound Media Tagger.
 Here's what is on the roadmap:

 - Tag videos in addition to photos
-- Backdate your media library
+- Upgrade to Clarifai's V2 API

 = Github =
 This plugin is open-source and available on Github.
 Please consider contributing to the plugin if you find bugs or have a feature you'd like to see implemented: